-- measureId (mandatory) is the unique identifier of the measure, as used in the properties files.
-Any alphanumerical value is accepted for this attribute as long as it is at least two characters and starts with a letter. - ItargetArtefactTypes is the type of artefact targeted by the measure.
+- IargetArtefactTypes is the type of artefact targeted by the measure.
 For more information about artefact types, consult Section 3.2, "Artefact Types". - excludingTypes allows refining targetArtefactTypes to exclude certain types that may have been included via an alias.
-You can for example specify that a metric exists for all JAVA types except for JAVA\INTERFACE with the following syntax:
+You can for example specify that a metric exists for all JAVA types except for JAVA_INTERFACE with the following syntax: